bookofproofs/bookofproofs.github.io/_sources/history/19th-century/scott-lang.md

 **Peter Scott Lang** became Regius Professor of Mathematics at St Andrews.
 He held this position for 42 years.

 ### Mathematical Profile (Excerpt):
-* Peter Scott Lang was the youngest of his parents' six children.
 * Scott Lang was educated at the Edinburgh Institution, then at the University of Edinburgh.
-* Scott Lang married Alice M Dickson (born in Colinton, Midlothian about 1859) and they had a daughter Edith Mary Lang.

 Born 8 October 1850, Edinburgh, Scotland.
 Died 5 July 1926, St Andrews, Fife, Scotland.